mksunny1/apption/docs/api/action/classes/Result.md

 An object returned from a function (or `Action.act` implementation) which specifies our intent to replace the propagated arguments with the new arguments list it is initialized with.
 This allows the `act` function to behave like a pipe operator if we require such.
-This is much more limited than passing the same argument list to all the functions, but may perhaps be desired for some reason.
+This is more limited than passing the same argument list to all the functions, but may perhaps be desired for some reason.

 ## Example